“To the Fenian Brotherhood, the campaign to seize Canada seemed entirely plausible. Unfortunately for them, things just didn’t work out that way.”

 An even larger operation took place a few weeks later on the Great Lakes.

-Surprised and unprepared, the Canadian authorities quickly slapped together a force of nearly 1,000 militia, along with a handful of regulars, and rushed the whole column off to meet the Fenians.
-Recognizing that their men would soon be facing an army of seasoned vets, Canadian commanders armed their force with a brand new consignment of Spencer repeating rifles.
+Surprised and unprepared, the Canadian authorities threw together a force of nearly 1,000 militia, along with a handful of regulars, and rushed the column off to meet the Fenians.
+Recognizing that their men would soon be facing an army of seasoned vets, Canadian commanders armed their motley force with a consignment of new Spencer repeating rifles.
 The brass hoped the added firepower would make up for their side’s lack of experience.
 Unfortunately, few of the novice defenders had ever handled the weapons before, let alone fired them.
 They were used to training with old muzzle-loading muskets.

 Learning that British and Canadian troops were en route, O’Neill left a small force to hold Fort Erie and set off to intercept the enemy.
 The two armies met outside the village of Ridgeway, Ontario on the morning of June 2.